lozzd/octopus-energy-rates-card/README.md

 You'll need to then configure the yaml yourself - the `type` part is filled out for you.

-The only **required** key is the name of the entity sensor that contains the rates.
-At least one of the "current", "previous" or "next" day rate entities will need to be selected.
+The only **required** key is the current entity under the `entities` section.
+This should be the name of the entity sensor that contains the current rates.
+At least one of the "current", "past" or "future" day rate entities will need to be selected.

 As of version 9.0.0 of the Octopus Energy integration, these entities are now called `events` and not enabled by default.
 In the Octopus Integration settings, filter by disabled entities and then search for the last section (e.g. `current_day_rates`) then press the button to enable the entity.
 It may take up to an hour for the data to be present, so don't panic if the card doesn't work immediately.